 If you need further information, you can contact the Town Clerk or Town Manager.
 An ombudsman is present at all Town Meetings to assist voters in wording amendments and answer questions on procedures.

 The Town of Andover has an Open Town Meeting form of government meaning that any registered voter may vote at Town Meeting.
 Andover's Town Charter also includes an appointed Town Manager, and the following elected offices: five member Board of Selectmen, five member School Committee, a Moderator, a five member Housing Authority, a five member Punchard Free School Trustee Board and a member of the Regional Vocational School.

 Town Meeting is the legislative body of the Town.
 It convenes, at least annually at the time and place designated by the Selectmen.
 Town Meeting considers and adopts an annual operating budget.
 It also considers and acts upon other matters which require Town Meeting action such as zoning changes, street acceptances, by-law additions and amendments.
-The business of each Town Meeting is contained in a document known as "the warrant" which includes all matters on which the Town must act.
-The warrant is published in at least one local paper and mailed to all registered voters within a Finance Committee Report in advance of the Town Meeting.
-Articles are inserted in the warrant by the Board of Selectmen and by Citizen Petition.
+The business of each Town Meeting is contained in a document known as "the Warrant" which includes all matters on which the Town will act.
+The Warrant is published in at least one local paper and mailed to all registered voters within a Finance Committee Report in advance of the Town Meeting.
+Articles are inserted in the Warrant by the Board of Selectmen and by Citizen Petition.
 The order is determined by the Selectmen.